yu-fung-hang/websocket-real-time-tracker/README.md

 # WebSocket Real-time Tracker

-This project is a twin project of [SockJS Real-time Tracker](https://github.com/sing-fung/sockjs-real-time-tracker).
+This is a twin project of [SockJS Real-time Tracker](https://github.com/sing-fung/sockjs-real-time-tracker).

 It is a websocket-server template that fetches data from MongoDB at regular intervals.